swtv-kaist/cs492-fall23/README.md

 - Lecture hours: Tue/Thur 5:30 - 6:45 PM

 - Lecture room: E3 Rm#2443 (and through Zoom)
-  - a face-to-face lecture on Tues and an online lecture on Thurs (this plan may change later)
+  - A face-to-face lecture on Tues and an online lecture on Thurs (this plan may change later)
   - Zoom link for Thurs class: https://kaist.zoom.us/j/5258253316

 - Recommended prerequisite: CS204 Discrete Mathematics